mturnerFC/SudokuWizardJS/README.md

 ## Solver.js
 A class to move from the strategy documentation back to the solver.
-It includes code to restore the display to its previous stateand load a selected puzzle into the display.
+It includes code to restore the display to its previous state and load a selected puzzle into the display.

 ## Strategy.js
 Loads the appropriate strategy document from the server.

-which then turns blue
+The selected strategy then turns blue.